Kurupi: Abductor

-Much like the Pombero, Kurupi is often blamed for unexpected or unwanted pregnancies.
-His penis is said to be prehensile, and owing to its length he is supposed to be able to extend it through doors, windows, or other openings in a home and impregnate a sleeping woman without even having to enter the house.
-Together with the Pombero, Kurupi was a scapegoat used by adulterous women to avoid the wrath of their husbands, and by single women to explain their pregnancies, including in cases of rape.
+Kurupi's penis is said to be prehensile, and owing to its length he is supposed to be able to extend it through doors, windows, or other openings in a home and impregnate a sleeping woman without even having to enter the house.
+Kurupi was a scapegoat used by adulterous women to avoid the wrath of their husbands, and by single women to explain their pregnancies, including in cases of rape.
 Children fathered by the Kurupi were expected to be small, ugly and hairy much like their father, and if male to inherit something of their father's virility.
 In some cases, Kurupi is blamed with the disappearance of young women, supposedly stealing them away to his home in the forest for use in satiating his libidinous desires (rape).

-The legend of Kurupi has faded somewhat in comparison to the Pombero, and figures more often as part of old tales.
+Nowadays, the legend of Kurupi has faded somewhat, and figures more often as part of old tales.
 Rarely is he blamed with impregnating women anymore, although he is sometimes used to try and frighten young girls into being chaste.

+Protector or prankster

+While for some the curupí is nothing more than a terrible satyr that abducts maidens and teens (guainas) who wander into the jungle in the night, or at noon-tide.
+But according to others, the curupí is a guardian spirit of the love-stricken man and the pregnant woman who blindly follows him.
+While the pregnant woman is in transit through the forest, the curupí keeps spiders, vipers, and wild beasts at bay.

+Still others characterize the curupí as a playful mischievous spirit, along the lines of a Perú Rimá or Pedro Urdemales.

+Parallels

+The curupí may just be a sub-class of curupira, as it has been suggested that the name "Curupí" is merely a contraction of "Curú-piré" meaning "pimply-skinned" by Basílio de Magalhães (1928).

+Kurupi is said to be somewhat similar in appearance to another creature, the Pombero, said to be hairy with reversed feet.
+Pombero is also part of Guarani tradition, and also held responsible for impregnating women unbeknownst to the victims.

+The Jasy Jatere (var. jasyjateré) is another creature likened to it.